vlee2020/BootCampSpotUCI/13 - ETL Project2/readme.md

   - **Transform:**  Our goal is to create two tables within our database: (1) books and (2) rating

     -Books Table:

-      -Upon checking value_counts, we learned of duplicate ISBN records in all our files which we dropped from the tables -Extract and retitle specific fields from the csv into new dataframes for further transformation -Merge google and goodreads data after preliminary transformations -Because we had title and author information from both google and goodreads data extracts where some were not populated, we created conditional statements to create a        new author and title column where google data would be used as precedence over goodreads data if google data was available.
+         -Upon checking value_counts, we learned of duplicate ISBN records in all our files which we dropped from the tables

+         -Extract and retitle specific fields from the csv into new dataframes for further transformation

+         -Merge google and goodreads data after preliminary transformations

+         -Because we had title and author information from both google and goodreads data extracts where some were not populated, we created conditional statements to create a        new author and title column where google data would be used as precedence over goodreads data if google data was available.

     -Ratings Table:

-      -Drop duplicates from the NYT bestsellers extract -Extract and retitle specific fields from the NYT bestsellers extract -Create a ratings dataframe that merged data from the books dataframe and the nyt dataframe -Develop a boolean column to indicate whether or not the book was ever a NYT Bestseller book
+         -Drop duplicates from the NYT bestsellers extract

+         -Extract and retitle specific fields from the NYT bestsellers extract

+         -Create a ratings dataframe that merged data from the books dataframe and the nyt dataframe

+         -Develop a boolean column to indicate whether or not the book was ever a NYT Bestseller book

    - **Load:**
       -We chose the relational database schema for the following reasons:

         - The International Standard Book Number (ISBN) is a numeric commercial book identifier which is **intended** to be unique.

-        - All our data sources contained ISBN data that we could leverage to join data for analysis and for referential integrity
-           - Google, Goodreads, and NYT sources each had ISBN to reference
+        - All our data sources contained ISBN data that we could leverage to join data for analysis and for referential integrity.
+Google, Goodreads, and NYT sources each had ISBN to reference

         - Our datasets were small, no file was greater than ~70K records

 - **Retrospective / Challenges**